michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

 ## Preface

-This guide walks you through creation of database objects needed to maintain energy and its cost.
-For doing that it introduces tables for storing prices, fees and taxes as well as methods of collecting long term energy data and costs.
+This guide explains how to create the necessary database objects for tracking energy usage and its associated costs.
+It introduces tables for storing prices, fees, and taxes, along with methods for collecting long-term energy and cost data.

-This article was planned as an addition to the previous part, just adding support for spot prices.
-Unexpectedly, it uncovered additional challanges, growing to be farer away from the original more than I expected.
-In fact it requires to create new price tables and new CAGGS.
-I took this as an opportunity propose new naming to better reflect their meaning.
+Originally intended as a simple extension to the previous article to support spot prices, this update revealed additional challenges and required more significant changes than expected.
+As a result, new price tables and continuous aggregates (CAGGs) are introduced, along with improved naming conventions to better reflect their purpose.

-In future I'm going to join both articles into final one, updating TimescaleDB syntax to most recent one.

-> New proposal works well for slow-changing prices.
-It may be wise to use it from the start.
+A future update will merge both articles into a comprehensive guide, incorporating the latest TimescaleDB syntax.

+> The new approach is well-suited for environments with infrequently changing prices and is recommended for new deployments.

-All objects will be created in dedicated schema, lets call it `ltss_energy_ote`.
+All objects are created in a dedicated schema, named `ltss_energy_ote`.
+If you have existing objects from the previous version, this allows both setups to coexist without conflict.
-If you have already object created based on previous version of the article, it will allow to leave them intact and let live both projects next to each other.

-OTE suffix refers to the spot price operator in the Czech Republic, but you can use any suffix you prefer.
+The `ote` suffix refers to the spot price operator in the Czech Republic, but you may use any suffix that fits your context.

-The diagram below shows involved components and objects to be created.
-If dable or view has related objects or components, they are grouped together using a rectangle named after the table

-Arrows indicate a direction of the data flow.
+The diagram below illustrates involved components and objects to be created.
+Related tables and views are grouped within rectangles, and arrows indicate the direction of data flow.

 ```mermaid
 flowchart LR